Click here to register for the middle school program.

 How does registration work?

-**This information applies for the summer of 2021. **
+**The registration process applies for the summer of 2022. **

 HOME ALONE events are designed by H2O high school leaders and staff to convey important safety information to 9-12 year old students in an engaging, meaningful way.
 In order to attend HOME ALONE, students must live in Lakewood and be accompanied by at least one parent or guardian.